Wye Hall

 Wye Hall is a historic house at 505 Wye Hall Drive in rural southern Queenstown, Queen Anne's County, Maryland.
 It is located on the north side of the eastern point of Wye Island.
-It is a handsome Georgian Revival house, built in 1936 to a design by Tilden, Register and Pepper, for businessman William Stillwell.
+It is a Georgian Revival house, built in 1936 to a design by Tilden, Register and Pepper, for businessman William Stillwell.
 It is set on a series of landscaped terraces, at the location of the plantation mansion of American Founding Father and Governor of Maryland William Paca.
-William Paca is buried at the family cemetery there.
 The Paca residence burned down in 1879.
 The University of Maryland, College Park conducted archeological work there.

 The property was listed on the National Register of Historic Places in 2015.